rohan-shankar/code-sync/README.md

-# code-sync
-Coding solutions automatically synced from dotpush extension - https://dotpush.ca/
+# Some Leetcode solutions sourced from dotpush.
+Not including the old 100+ problems I have pre installing the extension.